robbyriverside/agencia/docs/agencia.md

 Once an agent stores the fact, it can be accessed by any agent in the chat and is saved for the next time you use the same chat ID.

-The input prompt is filled in by AI using the user input only.
-But the facts are filled in using both the input and the result of the template or prompt.
-So you can't use your own facts in the input prompt or template.
-However, you can reference your own facts, if what you want is the prior value.

 ## 6. Procedures

 An agent can also declare a procedure, which is a list of agents to call in order, and keeps all the